Derwent College, York: Events

 Club D, a student club night on campus is organised through the Junior Common room.
-This is held periodically at weekends during term time in the Derwent bar and dining room.

-The college also holds the annual Big-D (formerly known as Derwent BBQ).
-It is an end of year event along the lines of Club D, but on a larger scale.
+This is held periodically during term time in D-Bar and Derwent's dining room.
+Typically, there are four of these per academic year, with Cabaret D in Freshers Week, Halloween D in October, Back 2 School D in Refreshers Week and a summer D, known as Big D (formerly Derwent BBQ).
+Big D is an end of year event along the lines of Club D, but on a larger scale.
 Taking up the whole area in and around the college, it is normally held on the first Monday after exams and has several rooms of music, bars and food, and open air activities.
 Notable acts include Scouting for Girls and Macky Gee.
+The college is also one of the locations of the Tommy Tour by The Who.